Regex-VS-Coders/simple-regex/README.md

 > Caveat: Due to the length of the hackathon, we didn't have time to test the extension thoroughly.
 Please use it at your own discretion and with caution.

 ## Instructions to test the VS Code extension
-Download the codebaee and open it with the VS Code IDE.
+Download the codebase and open it with the VS Code IDE.
 Choose "Run and Debug" and run the "Run Extension" play button on top.
 A simulator would be opened up.
 Then activate the extension by pressing shift + cmd + P for Mac and shift + ctrl + P for Windows/Linux then choosing the "Simple Regex Check" command, which should be available in this setup.
 Then follow the prompts to test.
 A response will be shown in the lower right corner of the IDE once the flow has been completed.

 ## Inspiration
 - There are extensions in VS Code IDE that assists developers in working with regular expressions directly within VS Code.
 While these extensions offer several features that are beneficial, we see a need for an extension that addresses user interface constraints.